Mankind's desire for peace can be realized only by the creation of a world government.

 As an International Criminal Court and an International Court of Justice already exist, it may be possible to cooperate with these bodies and/or use their experiences as lessons and models for the judicial branch.
 Under a functioning democratic World Federation, the scope of these courts would be expanded, and regional world courts would likely be necessary.
 Ensuring compliance with global law and settling disputes between nations would be the primary function of the judicial branch.

-GLEA would exist to enforce international laws as required and maintain the peace.
-In that sense, it would act more like an international peacekeeping force - deployed without delay to quell any disputes between nations.
-The Agency would also investigate reports of criminal activity as, and only as, it relates to global law.
+The GPF would exist to enforce international laws as required and maintain the peace.
+In that sense, it would act more like an international peacekeeping force, deployed without delay to quell any disputes between nations.
+The Agency would also investigate reports of criminal activity only as they relate to global law.
 An example might be the investigation of a country that appears to be working toward building a nuclear weapon.

-GLEA bases would be established in strategic locations around the world.
-In many cases, former military bases would likely be downsized and converted into GLEA bases.
-Local GLEA bases would be staffed with multi-national law enforcement agents, mainly consisting of people from other nations, to reduce the possibility of any rising nationalist sentiments on the part of the rank and file or leadership.
+GPF bases would be established in strategic locations worldwide.
+In many cases, former military bases would likely be downsized and converted into GPF bases.
+Local GPF bases would be staffed with multi-national law enforcement agents, mainly consisting of people from other nations, to reduce the possibility of any rising nationalist sentiments on the part of the rank and file or leadership.
 A force from Uganda, Canada, and Singapore with a leader from the Netherlands all stationed in Ireland is much less likely to be biased by nationalistic sentiments.

-Initially, GLEA would use military equipment and infrastructure that may be needed to enforce global law.
-As more nations join, and the threat of war decreases, the GLEA will reduce its arsenal.
-Ultimately, once all nations join, GLEA can retire all unnecessary military equipment and act as a law enforcement agency to enforce supranational laws as enacted by the democratic World Federation.
+Initially, GPF would use military equipment and infrastructure that may be needed to enforce global law.
+As more nations join, and the threat of war decreases, the GPF will reduce its arsenal.
+Ultimately, once all nations join, GPF can retire all unnecessary military equipment and act as a law enforcement agency to enforce supranational laws as enacted by the democratic World Federation.